mostafijur-rahman299/Mostafijur-library/others/fiver_message.md

 ### Bad Feedback Edit Message like impress (2 sample Message) (Live Fiverr Sample)
 ```
 Hi/Hello (Buyer Name)
     I am proud to do your work.
 I’ve tried your work for the best.
 I’m expecting you five Star Review.
-All time
-    I accept 5-star feedback then $$. if you give me bad feedback, it will be a big problem for my gig and freelancing career.
+    All time I accept 5-star feedback then $$. if you give me bad feedback, it will be a big problem for
+    my gig and freelancing career.
 I think I could understand you.
-Hope you will help me positively.NB: if you have any kind of damage to my work.
+Hope you will help me positively.
+    NB: if you have any kind of damage to my work.
 No Need your $$.
 I do not want you harm.
     I really love you, my Friend.
     Regards (Your Name)
 ```
 ### Monthly Inform Message.